Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Properties of H, D and T

-A detailed study of tritiated solid hydrogen films below 1~K was performed at the University of Turku with direct atom diagnostics using magnetic resonance methods: ESR and ENDOR~\cite{Sheludiakov_thesis, Sheludiakov2017}.
-T$_2$ films of 35 and 250~nm thickness were deposited onto a surface of quartz microbalance (QM) which provided accurate control of the film thickness during deposition and measurements.
+A detailed study of tritiated solid hydrogen films below 1~K was performed at the University of Turku with direct atom diagnostics using the magnetic resonance methods: ESR and ENDOR~\cite{Sheludiakov_thesis, Sheludiakov2017}.
+T$_2$ films of 35 and 250~nm thickness were deposited onto the surface of a quartz microbalance~(QM) which provided accurate control of the film thickness during deposition and measurements.
 The QM gold electrode also served as a mirror of the Fabry-Perot resonator connected to an ESR spectrometer operating at 128~GHz.
-For a film of 250~nm thick, ESR lines of atomic tritium were detected a few minutes after deposition and grew rapidly, reaching a maximum concentration of $\approx2\cdot10^{20}$ cm$^{-3}$ ($\approx 0.5\%$ relative to the density of molecules) after three hours.
-Then, depending on storage temperature, periodic heat spikes were observed in the sample cell followed by a 30-40 \% decrease in the density of T and $\sim5 \%$ decrease in the thickness of the film.
+For a film 250~nm thick, ESR lines of T were detected a few minutes after deposition and grew rapidly, reaching a maximum concentration of $\approx2\cdot10^{20}$~cm$^{-3}$ ($\approx 0.5\%$ relative to the density of molecules) after three hours.
+Then, depending on the storage temperature, periodic heat spikes were observed in the sample cell followed by a 30-40~\% decrease in the density of T and $\sim5 \%$ decrease in the thickness of the film.
 This behavior was explained by an explosive recombination of the atoms in the films after they reached some critical density.
 The explosions were not observed in a thinner T$_2$ film of 35~nm thickness and were suppressed by condensing a superfluid helium film on top of the 250~nm T$_2$ film.
 The maximum T densities reached during storage decreased by a factor of 1.8 after heating the 250~nm film from 0.1 to 1~K, and the time between explosions has increased by a factor of $\sim2$.
-Clearly, thermal explosions can be avoided by improving the heat removal from the T$_2$ film.
+Clearly, thermal explosions can be avoided by improving the heat removal from the T$_2$ film or if the atoms can be removed from the solid matrix (e.g. by running the RF discharge) before a large concentration is accumulated.